Chiron Corporation: Early history

 In 1986, Professor Penhoet said: "Our business strategy is to dominate small markets rather than take a small presence in a broad market."
 The niche that Chiron was focusing on was ophthalmology, which Mr. Penhoet said was "big enough to be interesting, but small enough to service with 40 salespeople."
 Professor Penhoet also stated that Chiron was set up to provide the enabling technology for others to use under license, and later saying that Chiron was "as close to a virtual corporation as you can be", with few fixed assets but more relationships.

-From 1982–1988, intense successive molecular biology studies at the Chiron Emeryville research labs, led by Dr. Michael Houghton, Dr. Qui-Lim Choo, and Dr. George Kuo, in collaboration with Dr. Daniel W. Bradley at the CDC, finally yielded in 1989 the identification of the genome of the viral agent responsible for 80 to 90% of non-A and non-B post-transfusion hepatitis—the agent called hepatitis C virus.
+From 1982–1988, intense successive molecular biology studies at the Chiron Emeryville research labs had been undertaken for the treatment of hepatitis.
+In 1987, Rutter and his research team at Emeryville produced the first commercial genetically engineered vaccine against hepatitis B. Two years later, in 1989, Dr. Michael Houghton, Dr. Qui-Lim Choo, and Dr. George Kuo, in collaboration with Dr. Daniel W. Bradley at the CDC, finally identified the genome of the viral agent responsible for 80 to 90% of non-A and non-B post-transfusion hepatitis—the agent called hepatitis C virus.
 For this ground breaking discovery, Michael Houghton was one of the winners of the 2020 Nobel Prize in Medicine.